 A light mover evens out both kinds of hotspots—no part of the plant stays too long under either intense light or intense heat.
 Light and heat are distributed much more evenly across the whole grow space.

 Meaning you can hang your lights much closer to your plants without overheating them or causing light burn—i.e. parts of the plant receiving more photons than they can absorb.
-The closer to the plants your lights are, the greater the amount of photons they emit will actually reach your plants.
+The closer to the plants your lights are, the greater the number of photons they emit will actually reach your plants.
 And the more value you’re getting out of them.

 An additional benefit: Spreading the heat also creates better airflow, which is great for plant health.